Signs That BurgerFi Is Seriously Struggling

 While the frozen custard is still hailed as a highlight, customers have accused it of serving soggy fries and dry burgers.
 In response to the revelation of the chain's struggles, another user noted that "it certainly doesn't help that they charge a goddamn arm and a leg for mediocre burgers."
 Or, as one user put it, "They priced themselves out of business."

-BurgerFi made some last ditch attempts to remedy its menu flaws
+BurgerFi made attempts to remedy its menu flaws

-A few months later, BurgerFi also expanded into fried and grilled chicken sandwiches.
+A few months later, BurgerFi also decided to make a last-ditch effort at entering the chicken sandwich wars.
 As per Bachmann, these chicken ventures formed part of a carefully calculated strategy intended to boost business growth.
 "A fast-casual burger brand should have a 10% to 15% chicken mix.
 And, until now, we had virtually none," Bachmann said (via Restaurant Business Online).
-The chain also took a closer look at other gaps or flaws in its menu and set about providing other solutions, such as switching up its frying techniques to produce crispier fries (something customers had reportedly requested for a while), ditching labor-heavy items, and introducing salad bowls.
-These are all admirable efforts from a brand trying to regain ground in the fast food wars, but not overly indicative of a business confident — or successful — in its product.
+The chain took a closer look at other gaps or flaws in its menu and set about providing other solutions, such as switching up its frying techniques to produce crispier fries (something customers had reportedly requested for a while), ditching labor-heavy items, and introducing salad bowls.
+It's also expanded its chicken wing offerings, adding additional flavors to the lineup in what appears to be a keen effort to cast an even wider net among fast food fans.

 Investors feel duped by its acquisition of Anthony's Coal Fired Pizza & Wings